Deashar/2020-08-17-git-nbusse/README.md

 - You can make changes to different parts of a file and it will be combined automatically
 - Look for the >>> and <<<< lines, and fix those lines to what you want to keep

+This line is to make your life more complicated.
+Regards <3